Eyon42/Eyon42.github.io/_posts/2020-09-18-Interactive Concept Map.md

 Knowing all that I added a script that, on the selection of a node, assigned the content of an html div to the content of the node and used [Katex](https://katex.org/) to format the math.

-And that was all, i had an interactive cheatsheet to keep studying for my exams.
+And that was all, I had an interactive cheatsheet to keep studying for my exams.
 In the future i may come back to this project to make it more generalized and mobile friendly.

 ## Update (2020-12-29).